5jt/dyalog-cookbook/manuscript/05_logging.md

 ### Where to keep the logfiles?

 Where is `MyApp` to write the logfile?
-We need a filepath we know exists.
+We need a folder we know exists.
 That rules out `fullfilepath`.
 We need a logfile even if that isn't a valid path.

 We'll write logfiles into a subfolder of the current directory.
 Where will that be?
 When the EXE launches, the current directory is set: